Introduction

 When there is a crisis, employment doesn’t necessarily halt; in fact, for some organizations, it actually increases.
 While others struggle, your firm may grow when a crisis sparks a spike in demand or offers a special opportunity for your goods or services.

 Or perhaps a crisis affected your company, but it is currently in a recovery phase.
-For instance, you might have weathered the storm and be prepared to employ after layoffs, or you might have changed the focus of your company and require personnel to support the change.
+For instance, you might have weathered the storm and be prepared to employ after recruiting layoffs, or you might have changed the focus of your company and require personnel to support the change.

 Whatever the state of your business, a crisis won’t necessarily alter the foundations of the employment procedure.
 Instead, hiring managers’ and job candidates’ mindsets frequently change during a crisis.